 There is no right or wrong when it comes to roasting style - the roast should optimize and showcase the intrinsic flavors of the bean (its terroir).
-Development of these special flavors happens throughout the roast, so you'll find light, medium, and dark coffees here.
+Development of these special flavors happens throughout the roast, so you'll find light, medium, and dark coffee beans here.

-We are informed by both the Second and Third Waves of American coffee roasting (see "key terms" below), but we refuse the extremes of either.
+We are informed by both the 2nd Wave and 3rd Wave of American coffee roasting (see "key terms" below), but we refuse the extremes of either.
 We trust our customers to know what they like, and producing a variety of origins and roast styles is incredibly important to our business.
 Great coffee is for everyone.

 The distinctive flavor resulting from the microclimate in which a coffee is grown.
 Influenced by temperature, rainfall, elevation, soil quality, plant genetics and processing.

 Included the first mass-produced coffees, like Folgers and Maxwell House.
 The roasted beans were extremely light for profitability and pre-ground.